 (Graph 7) 71% of needs assessment participants reported no interruption in their HIV care for 12 months or more since their diagnosis.
 Those who reported a break in HIV care for 12 months or more since first entering care were asked to identify the reasons for falling out of care.
 Thirteen commonly reported reasons were included as options in the consumer survey.
-Participants could also write-in Notes: Most needs assessment participants (99%) reported being retained HIV care in the past 12 months.
-This is likely an artifact of the sampling process and does not represent the Houston Area as a whole.
-According to local epidemiological data (generated by the Texas Department of State Health Services), 76% of all diagnosed PLWH in the Houston EMA were in HIV care in the past 12 months, and 60% were retained in care throughout the year (2015)

-their reasons.
+Participants could also write-in their reasons.
 Of the 13 options provided, substance abuse concerns selected most often at 17% of all reasons reported.
 This was followed by wanting to take a break from treatment (15%), reluctance to take HIV medication (11%), not feeling sick (9%), and mental health concerns (9%).
 The most common write-in reason for falling out of care was relocation.